 The mountain ranges of Japan are extrusive and volcanic and approximately fifty of those volcanoes are active.
-The climatic conditions in the Japan islands are dominated by warm and humid summers and cool winters.
+The climatic conditions in the Japanese islands are dominated by warm and humid summers and cool winters.

 The population of Japan is mainly centralized in the plain land as well as the basin regions of the mountains.
-Thus the eminent cities are constricted into one-third portion of Japan's entire land mass.
-Tokyo the biggest city in Japanese Islands is proclaimed as its capital city.
+Thus the eminent cities are constricted into one-third portion of Japan’s entire land mass.
+Tokyo the biggest city in the Japanese Islands is proclaimed as its capital city.